Oscars to feature special James Bond movie tribute

-LOS ANGELES (Reuters) - The Oscars are jumping on the James Bond anniversary bandwagon, featuring a special salute to the 50-year-old franchise at the annual awards ceremony in February, producers said on Friday.
+LOS ANGELES, Jan 4 (Reuters) - The Oscars are jumping on the James Bond anniversary bandwagon, featuring a special salute to the 50-year-old franchise at the annual awards ceremony in February, producers said on Friday.

 “We are very happy to include a special sequence on our show saluting the Bond films on their 50th birthday,” Oscar show producers Craig Zadan and Neil Meron said in a statement.